Modeling Multivariate Time Series with Copula-linked Univariate D-vines: The D-vine based Time Series Models

+With the increasing availability of large financial datasets thanks to the advances of computing technologies, high-dimensional time series modeling has become an important topic~\citep{Fan2011}.
+In this section, we discuss two strategies for CuDvine to model high-dimensional time series.
+The essential idea is to use an elliptical copula, such as Gaussian or $t$-copula, for the conditional cross-sectional copula $C(\cdot;\mathcal{F}_{t-1},\gamma)$ and adapt the parametric specification of its correlation matrix $R$ to high-dimension.

+The first strategy is via factor model, where we set $C(\cdot;\mathcal{F}_{t-1},\gamma)=C(\cdot;\gamma)$ to be a static elliptical copula and impose a factor structure on its correlation matrix $R.$ Factor model is arguably the most popular approach for handling high-dimensional time series, see \cite{Bai2002} and \cite{Lam2012}.
+Here, we adapt the block factor model proposed in \cite{OhPatton2015} and \cite{Zhao2017}, which is designed specifically for financial data.
+A $d$-dimensional random vector $\bfZ=(Z_1,Z_2,\cdots,Z_d)$ follows a block factor model if it can be grouped into $m$ blocks such that $\bfZ=\bigcup_{i=1}^m(Z_{i1},\cdots,Z_{id_i})$ with $\sum_{i=1}^m d_i=d$ and

+where $B_0$ is the common factor across all blocks, $B_i$s are block-specific factors, $\epsilon_{ij}$s are subject level noise, and all random variables are mutually independent with unit variance.
+The correlation matrix $R$ implied by $\bfZ$ admits a block factor structure with

+As shown in \cite{OhPatton2015} and \cite{Zhao2017}, the block factor model is intuitive and is proven to be effective for modeling high-dimensional financial time series as assets~(e.g. stocks) can be naturally grouped based on industrial sectors.
+In Section 4.4, we further conduct numerical experiments to demonstrate the promising ability of block-factor structured CuDvine to model high-dimensional multivariate GARCH process.

+The second strategy is via shrinkage, where we set $C(\cdot;\mathcal{F}_{t-1},\gamma)$ to be a time-varying elliptical copula and impose a shrinkage-DCC structure on its conditional correlation matrix $R_t.$ The shrinkage-DCC model is proposed in \cite{Engle2019} for modeling high-dimensional time series, where a shrinkage estimator is used to recover the unconditional correlation matrix of the original DCC model in \cite{Engle2002}, and is shown to work well for modeling high-dimensional asset returns.
+In Section 5, we illustrate the promising performance of a DCC-structured CuDvine~(adapting the original DCC model in \cite{Engle2002}) on modeling electricity prices of multiple regions in Australia.

-\subsubsection{Relationship with existing modeling approaches}
+\subsubsection{{Relationship with existing modeling approaches}}

 Most existing multivariate time series models, such as the SCOMDY framework, follow a purely ``conditional" modeling approach in the sense that both the temporal and cross-sectional dependence are specified via conditional distributions of $\bfY_t$ given $\mathcal{F}_{t-1}$.
-As discussed in Section 2.1.1 and noted by \cite{Smith2016}, the conditional approach can be restrictive in terms of modeling the marginal behavior and temporal dependence of the component univariate time series.
-In contrast, the copula time series models in \cite{Brechmann2014}, \cite{Beare2015} and \cite{Smith2015} follow a purely ``joint" modeling approach in the sense that the joint distribution of all the $Td$ observations of $\{\bfY_t\}_{t=1}^T$ are specified directly, which helps offer great modeling flexibility.
-The joint approach is computationally and analytically complicated, and may be difficult to incorporate structured cross-sectional dependence such as time-varying and factor/spatial-structured dependence.
+As discussed in Section 2.2.1 and noted by \cite{Smith2016}, the conditional approach can be restrictive in terms of modeling the marginal behavior and temporal dependence of the component univariate time series.